systematic-uol/systematic-uol.github.io/docs/glossary.md

 <br>

 **ForEquity: Focus on Research and Equity**
 A suite of tools and resources developed by ARC NWCOAST to help make research evidence more relevant for action to reduce social and health inequalities.
-FOR-EQUITY – tools and resources to help reduce social and health inequalities (forequity.uk).
+FOR-EQUITY – tools and resources to help reduce social and health inequalities [forequity.uk](forequity.uk).

 <br>